International students have additional application requirements, which are listed below.

 Scores from the TOEFL exam are required of all applicants whose first language is not English.
 Being a U.S. citizen does not automatically exempt an applicant from taking the TOEFL; if the applicant’s first language is not English, the applicant must meet the requirements for an exemption or waiver below or submit TOEFL scores.
 Stanford does not accept scores from the IELTS exam.

 Exemptions to the TOEFL requirement are granted to applicants who have earned a U.S. bachelor’s, master’s, or doctoral degree from a college or university accredited by a regional accrediting association in the United States, or the international equivalent degree from a university of recognized standing in a country in which all instruction is provided in English.
-Therefore, applicants with degrees from the U.S., Australia, Canada (except Quebec), New Zealand, Singapore, and the United Kingdom (England, Scotland, Ireland, Wales) are exempt from taking the TOEFL and do not need to request a TOEFL waiver from the Stanford GSB PhD Office.
+Therefore, applicants with degrees from the U.S., Australia, Canada (except Quebec), New Zealand, Singapore, and the United Kingdom (England, Scotland, Ireland, Wales) are exempt from taking the TOEFL and do not need to request a TOEFL waiver through the application portal.

-Applicants with degrees from institutions in countries other than those listed above and in which English was the only language of instruction must contact the Stanford GSB PhD Office to request a waiver to the TOEFL requirement.
+Applicants with degrees from institutions in countries other than those listed above and in which English was the only language of instruction must submit a request a waiver to the TOEFL requirement through our online application.
 This exception does not apply if the courses were completed in a country where English is spoken but not all courses were provided in English.

 Scores must be submitted from a test taken within the last two years prior to the application deadline.